amikrop/pokercore/README.rst

 It is a simple starter, mainly written for exploring purposes, but can be extended and/or used to build something bigger.
-It is released under the MIT licensre.
+It is released under the MIT license.

 Example
 -------